maxlutzfl/starter/wp-content/plugins/wolfnet-idx-for-wordpress/ReadMe.txt

 Please upgrade to the latest version of the plugin as we will be disabling our old API servers.
 This means that plugin versions 0.1.0 - 1.6.4 will no longer function.

 == Changelog ==

+= 1.12.1 =

+* Back-to-top link on Agent Page scrolls the screen higher than the agent content, to account for fixed headers
+* Canada postal code labels

 = 1.12.0 =